phalcon-orphanage/docs/en/db-phql.md

 ```

 ## Select
-As the familiar SQL, PHQL allows selecting records using the `SELECT` statement we know, except that instead of specifying tables, we use the model classes:
+As the familiar SQL, PHQL allows selecting records using the `SELECT` statement, except that instead of specifying tables, we use the model classes:

+**Models**

 ```sql
 SELECT